beepscore/remy_python/README.md

 ### client
-GET requests can be made via a browser such as Firefox or mobile Safari POST requests can be made via terminal curl or POSTMAN or iOS Remy.app
+GET requests can be made via a browser such as Firefox or mobile Safari POST requests can be made via clients such as terminal curl or POSTMAN or iOS Remy.app

     curl --request POST http://10.0.0.4:5000/api/v1/tv/volume-decrease/